How to Unshrink Jeans After Washing

 Method 1: Warm Water Soak + Manual Stretching

 This is the most effective and widely recommended method for unshrinking denim.
 The warm water relaxes the cotton fibers while the conditioner lubricates them, making the fabric more pliable and easier to stretch back to its original dimensions.
-Research on fabric care confirms that lukewarm water (not hot) opens the cotton fiber structure enough to allow reshaping without causing additional shrinkage or fiber damage.
+Fabric care research from the American Cleaning Institute confirms that lukewarm water (not hot) opens the cotton fiber structure enough to allow reshaping without causing additional shrinkage or fiber damage.

 Materials Needed